-Looking for a way to get toddlers moving and learning?
+Looking for a fun toddler activity to get them moving and learning?

-Head to the backyard for a color match movement game for toddlers.
+Head to the backyard for an active color match game for toddlers.
 It’s a great way to learn colors while practicing gross motor skills.

 This toddler game is all about running around and having fun, so you’ll need quite a bit of space.
 We played the game in our backyard.
 It will also work inside as long as you have enough room to move around safely.